Information bounds production in replicator systems

-{ The term $\ln [{X(0)}/{X^*}]$ represents the productivity cost of increasing the mass of all replicators within the reactor (rather than flowing out), and it does not distinguish between different replicators.
+The term $\ln [{X(0)}/{X^*}]$ represents the productivity cost of increasing the mass of all replicators within the reactor (rather than flowing out), and it does not distinguish between different replicators.
 The replicator-specific term $\ln q_r$ represents the cost of having too little initial concentration on the winning replicator that eventually dominates the system.
 The meaning of the multiplicative factor $\phi/\tau \eta_r$ is discussed at the end of the following section.
-Eq.~\eqref{eq:prod-result-3} serves as the basis of much of our analysis below.}
+Eq.~\eqref{eq:prod-result-3} serves as the basis of much of our analysis below.

-\subsection{Fluctuating environments}
+\subsubsection{Fluctuating environments}

-We now imagine that our system is placed in a fluctuating \emph{environment}, represented by the discrete random variable $E$.
+We now imagine that our system interacts with a fluctuating \emph{environment}, represented by the discrete random variable $E$.
 Each state of the environment, $\e$, occurs with probability $p_{\e}=p(E=\e)$, and it determines the replication rates $\{\eta_i\}_{i\in\{1,\ldots,n\}}$.
 This reflects the fact that different environments may favor different replicator species.
-In fact, the environment determines the winning replicator --- i.e., the species with the highest replication rate, which we indicate as $r(\e)$ --- and the steady-state concentrations $a_{\e}^*$ and $X_{\e}^*$. {For example, in terms of the scenario illustrated in Fig.~\ref{fig:scheme}, the bright~(a) vs. dim~(c) days correspond to two different environments, which may favor different replicators (orange vs. green).
-As a matter of convention, we do not treat inactive phases without outflow, such as the night periods in Fig.~\ref{fig:scheme}(b),(d)), as environments.}
+In fact, the environment determines the winning replicator --- i.e., the species with the highest replication rate, which we indicate as $r(\e)$ --- and the steady-state concentrations $a_{\e}^*$ and $X_{\e}^*$.
+For example, in terms of the scenario illustrated in Fig.~\ref{fig:scheme}, days with strong~(a) vs. weak~(c) light correspond to two different environments, which may favor different replicators (orange vs. green).
+As a matter of convention, we do not treat inactive phases without flow (such as the closed periods in Fig.~\ref{fig:scheme}b,d) as environments.

-In principle, the dilution rate $\phi_{\e}$ and temporal duration $\tau_{\e}$ may also depend on the environment. {Although we typically consider environments with the same dilution and duration ($\phi_{\e}=\phi$ and $\tau_{\e}=\tau$ for all $\e$), one can generally imagine varying environmental durations (e.g., shorter vs. longer seasons, etc.) and flow rates.} The fraction of time spent in environment $\e$ is given by $p_{\e}\tau_{\e}/\avgtau$, where we introduce the average temporal duration
+In principle, the dilution rate $\phi_{\e}$ and temporal duration $\tau_{\e}$ may also depend on the environment.
+Although we typically consider environments with the same dilution and duration ($\phi_{\e}=\phi$ and $\tau_{\e}=\tau$ for all $\e$), one can generally imagine varying environmental durations (e.g., shorter vs. longer seasons, etc.) and flow rates.
+The fraction of time spent in environment $\e$ is given by $p_{\e}\tau_{\e}/\avgtau$, where we introduce the average temporal duration